emiago/wsip/README.md

 Wiresip is GO SIP library that hides some complexity of building SIP stateful proxies.

-Inspiration for this is that
+Inspiration for this is that current some solutions are hard to customize but also hard to test changes.

 Main goal is that you are able to relaying request responses but under control and all that with simple API.